-A new study published in the British Journal of Nutrition focused on the benefits of n-3 polyunsaturated fatty acids, otherwise known as Omega-3 fatty acids, and 17 beta-oestradiol, an estrogen hormone, in relation to treating osteoporosis
+A study published in the British Journal of Nutrition focused on the benefits of n-3 polyunsaturated fatty acids, otherwise known as Omega-3 fatty acids, and 17 beta-oestradiol, an estrogen hormone, in relation to treating osteoporosis

 Specifically, a deficiency in estrogen increases the formation of osteoclasts, which are cells that break down and reabsorb bone into the body.

 A new study conducted at Hanyang University and Sungshin Women’s University, and published in the British Journal of Nutrition, focused on the possible benefits of Omega-3 fatty acids and estrogen on bone health.
-Oestrogen used in this study was in the form of 17 beta-oestradiol.
+The estrogen used in this study was in the form of 17 beta-oestradiol.

 Written By: Brian Jones